SAP/openui5-docs/docs/Step_2_Custom_Mock_Data_3118903.md

 ## Step 2: Custom Mock Data

 In this step, we want to change the mock data of the initial app.
-The service metadata only contains a description of the service entities.
-The mock server that is part of the app will auto-generate random mock data based on the data types defined in the metadata file.
-To have a more realistic development environment we will now add additional sample data.

 ***